philosopherstonerush/yt-down/README.md

 # yt-down
-A telegram bot that returns downloadable links for youtube videos!
+A telegram bot that returns downloadable links for youtube videos, made with love using rust!